 “I am a product of the ’60s and ’70s on up, and I have never ever, ever seen a movement like this,” said Riley.

-Scores of Black and Brown workers say that this failure is yet another indicator of how the overwhelming white leadership of organized labor struggles to understand the organizing of Black and Brown workers.
+Scores of black workers say that this failure is yet another indicator of how the overwhelming white leadership of organized labor struggles to understand the organizing of black workers.

 “This could be a growth and power building moment for unions, and it’s not because there is a lack of vision [or] there is a lack of real understanding of the possibility of building power by actually centering people’s lives, and not a pre-described notion of what [lives] should look like,” says Neidi Dominguez, who previously served as a Deputy Director for Community Engagement at the AFL-CIO.